lowquark/zinc/README.md

 # Zinc

-Inspired by C, C++, and Lua, I've dreamt up a very simple, systems-level programming language with the following features:
+Inspired by C, C++, and Lua, I've come up with a very simple, systems-level programming language with the following features:

   - Namespaces
   - Default initialization